caxanga334/NavBot/docs/navmesh/NAVMESH_EDITING_TIPS.md

 You can disconnect multiple drop down areas with the `sm_nav_disconnect_dropdown_areas <drop down height limit>` command.

 Add the areas you want to disconnect to the selected set, then run the command.
 Any nav areas with a height difference between them larger than the given limit will be disconnected.

+# Adjust Area Corner To Player's Z

+The command `sm_nav_corner_place_at_feet (adjust nearby)` can be used to adjust the vertical position of the currently select area corner.
+The command has one optional boolean parameter that determines if the vertical position of nearby areas should also be adjusted.